linkml/linkml/docs/generators/python.rst

        my_entries = ListOfIntegers(17)

-Which would, if the class ``ListOfIntegers``\ ’s first variable was a multivalued slot with a range of intgers, result in ``my_entries.v == [17]``.
+Which would, if the class ``ListOfIntegers``\ ’s first variable was a multivalued slot with a range of integers, result in ``my_entries.v == [17]``.
 When dealing with classes, however, the
 following: